Nebula-Software-Systems/wontbreak/README.md

 ## License

-nebula-http-resiliency is a free and open-source software licensed under the MIT License.
+wontbreak is a free and open-source software licensed under the MIT License.

 See [LICENSE](LICENSE) for more details.